Bobbrawler/first/README.md

 ## Usage
 1. Click on the "Open list" button.
 2. Select the desired it from the drop-down list.
-3. Clicking on a item will update the button text and display the image of the selected item.
+3. Clicking on an item will update the button text and display the image of the selected item.

 ## Features
 1. Drop-down list: User can open the list of items by clicking on the "Open list" button.
-2. item Selection: When you click on a item name from the list, it is set as the button text and an image of the selected item is displayed.
+2. Item Selection: When you click on a item name from the list, it is set as the button text and an image of the selected item is displayed.
 3. Interactivity: List items are enlarged on hover, improving user experience.
 4. Responsive Design: The app displays correctly on different devices thanks to responsive CSS.